TylerTemp/SaintsField/README.md

 ### `SceneViewPicker` ###

-Allow you to pick a target from a scene view, then sign it into your field.
+Allow you to pick a target from a scene view, then assign it into your field.

 Once clicked the picking icon, use left mouse to choose a target.
 Once a popup is displayed, choose the target you want.